 Fortunately, Stephanie keeps herself busy outside of the office volunteering with SOHO (Saving Orphans through Healthcare and Outreach) and her awesome husband, Eric, and Weimaraner, Dierks.
 Because if you haven’t noticed, Indiana is sans the mountains.

 Traci Cumbay has worked with words since she first took red pen to paper almost 20 years ago.
 She has been a magazine editor, a book editor, and a journalist.
-For the past six years, she has earned her living as a freelance writer, editor, and copywriter.
+During the six years before she joined Well Done Marketing, she earned her living as a freelance writer, editor, and copywriter.